500 Kilometers in 5 ½ Hours

 In the early afternoon I reach Fourpoint campground.
 There is enough time for tea and something sweet before I have to think about dinner.
 Two women, mother and daughter, keep me company at the picnic table.
 Tomorrow I will rise extremely early because I am going to move tent to the next campground three kilometers away.
 From there I want to venture out on a day hike to Cataract Pass.

 The next morning the weather is still beautiful, perfect conditions to explore Cataract Pass.
-I will travel through a valley away from the official hiking trail, but the route is part of the Great Continental Divide trail.
+I will travel through a valley away from the official hiking trail, but the route is part of the Great Divide Trail.
 The GDT hikers usually spend the night at Cataract Creek in the Wild Goat Wilderness outside of the park, then descend Cataract Pass into the valley and continue on to Nigel Pass.

 I walk along the Brazeau River to Boulder Creek campground.
 There is only one hiker who spent the night.
 She is having breakfast and waiting for her tent to dry, while I set up mine with lightning speed.